 Yemen is located in the mountainous southern part of the Arabian Peninsula and Oman is located to their east.
 Most of its citizens live in the Tihama foothills and central highlands of the north.
 The Omani Arabs are located in the less populated southern region in Yemen.
 The entire area is extremely hot with temperatures as high as 129F.
 Severe sandstorms are common during the winter months.
 Most of the country averages five inches of rain per year; however, it may not rain in the desert areas for as long as five years.

-Most of the Omani either live in rural areas on the outskirts of towns, or in small villages located near their farm land.
+Most of the Omani either live in rural areas on the outskirts of towns or in small villages located near their farmland.
 They rely mainly on farming and raising livestock for their livelihood.
 Coffee, fruits, grains, and vegetables are their principal crops.
 Those who live in the drier regions raise sheep.

 The Omani Arabs live in extended family units.
 Their society is patriarchal, or male-dominated.
 The men do not abuse this authority because they believe that their families should obey them out of respect, rather than fear.
 Also, there are clearly defined roles for both sexes.
 The men work outside in the fields while women work in the homes.
 Men and women often eat separately and never pray together.
 While men worship at mosques, women attend religious services at home.
 Marriages are generally pre-arranged, and children are considered a family's greatest asset.

 Omani Arabs were among the first people in the middle east to accept Islam.